stevewhitmore/notes/linux/file-management.md

 Creates a new file that points to the **same** memory location as the original file.
 This essentially "syncs" the two files

 ![hard link diagram](./images/file-management/hardlink-diagram.png)

 ![hard link](./images/file-management/hardlink.png)

 #### Soft Link

-a.k.a. soft links create a file that points to another file.
+a.k.a. symbolic link.
+Creates a file that points to another file.
 They are just pointers to the file reference (which in itself is pointing to the inode)

 ![soft link diagram](./images/file-management/symlink-diagram.png)

 ![soft link](./images/file-management/symlink.png)